-When you think on the finer things in life, from luxury automobiles to five- and six-figure wristwatches to Cuban cigars and so forth, tequila may not be top of mind for you.
+When it comes to the finer things in life, from luxury sports cars to six-figure watches, tequila may not be top of mind for you.
 Why?
 Because you probably haven’t had a top-of-the-line tequila yet.
 Too rarely grouped with Scotch, Cognac, and the like, truly refined tequilas make a masterful drink sipped straight, on the rocks, or in cocktails like, say, the Tequila Old Fashioned.

 While the current economy probably hasn’t fostered the ideal time to go out and drop a couple hundred dollars (or a couple grand) on a bottle of ultra-luxurious tequila.
 That being said, it doesn’t mean you can’t dream about having a bottle of luxury tequila.
 (If we can’t dream, what do we have left in this time of turmoil and unsettling anxiety?)
 Anyway, back to tequila.

 Made from agave, this distillate is a designation of origin product that, by law, can only be produced in the Mexican state of Jalisco (and in portions of four other Mexican states), as it has been for centuries.

 In that time, little has changed in terms of production, with agave plants still harvested by hand by skilled jimadores.
 First distilled by Spanish conquistadors, tequila was for many generations seen as the liquor of the laborer.
 Today, this classic spirit is getting the respect it deserves.
 Tequilas can boast aromas of caramel, honey, and pepper, and flavors ranging from spice to wood to earth to vanilla.
 These different flavors come out in different expressions, of which there are five (silver/blanco, gold/joven, reposado, añejo, and extra añejo).